11 Winter Car Maintenance Tips

 To improve aerodynamics and save fuel, today’s cars are equipped with increasingly elaborate underbody panels and low-hanging air dams.

-So before the ground’s too chilly to lie on, take a look under the car, starting from the front, to see if there’s anything loose flapping about.
+So before the ground’s too chilly to lie on, take a look under the car, starting from the front, to see if there’s anything loose hanging down or flapping about.
 Maybe you can just pop it back into place.
 Maybe a zip tie will take care of it, or even duct tape.

 Stop — Or at Least Slow — Corrosion

 Vehicles’ resistance to corrosion has come a long way in the last few decades, for Japanese brands in particular, which in the 1970s and 1980s were known to dissolve after a couple of salty winters.
-But rust, as Neil Young reminds us, never sleeps.
+But as Neil Young reminds us, rust never sleeps.

-Give the car a good look-over (preferably after a wash) for any scratches or dings where the damage goes through the paint—that is, you can see bare metal underneath.
+Give the car a good look-over (preferably after a wash, in daylight) for any scratches or dings where the damage goes through the paint—that is, you can see bare metal underneath.
 These need some paint on them as soon as possible, before road salt starts getting in there and making a small problem far worse.
 Obviously, professional repair is most effective, but if that’s not in the budget, you can effect a quick fix yourself:

 The most basic approach is simply to clean the area with some kind of solvent (acetone, rubbing alcohol, whatever) and slap some clear coat on there (even nail polish will do).
 Even fancier: buy touch-up paint in your car’s color and use that.
 You can get more elaborate, of course—as well as come back and do a better job in the spring.